VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 MissChanger Assembly Manual: [MissChanger_Assembly_Manual.pdf](https://drive.google.com/file/d/1eaQFss-dNTrsd0szFfekPIvOhySu3Ro8/view?usp=sharing).

-Note: The hardware manual is hosted on Google Drive
+*Note: Due to the size of the documentation, the hardware manual is hosted on Google Drive and will need to be downloaded to be viewed.*

 ## 2.2.
 Situational / Optional / Mods